 Being involved in a car accident can be difficult no matter how small damages may be.
 With that being said, some car accidents are harder to deal with than others.
 This is especially true for car accidents involving collisions.
 Car collision accidents can change your life for years to come with financial hardship and lingering injuries.
 Unfortunately, car collisions are a common occurrence in Pennsylvania and nationwide.

 Car collisions often occur in one of three ways: head-on collisions, side impact collisions, and rear end collisions.
 While collisions can be accidental, many could have been avoided if negligent driving behaviors were not involved.
 If you or a loved one has been recently injured or suffered damages as a result car collision accident, you may consider legal action.
 Car collision claims can be difficult to navigate and you should not do so without an experienced attorney.
-Stewart, Murray, and Associates (SMA) Law Group have built a reputation in Allegheny County and across Western Pennsylvania for their experienced, aggressive approach to representing their clients.
+SMT Legal has built a reputation in Allegheny County and across Western Pennsylvania for their experienced, aggressive approach to representing their clients.

 Top Three Forms of Car Collisions